ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - Add more Explanations how to do Fuzz Testing
 - Started documenting disabled tests in [doc/todo/TESTING](https://master.libelektra.org/doc/todo/TESTING)
 - You now can use `tests/icheck.suppression` to disable already checked API changes.
+- (Hopefully) the last sourceforge references were removed and a redirection page was added, thanks to @the-Arioch for reporting.

 ## Testing